fivdi/bme280/README.md

 pressure and temperature oversampling. typicalMeasurementTime returns the typical measurement time in milliseconds.

-When the default values for humidity, pressure and temperature oversampling are used, the typical measurement time is 8 milliseconds.
+If OVERSAMPLE.X1 (the default) is used for humidity, pressure and temperature oversampling, the typical measurement time is 8 milliseconds.

+If OVERSAMPLE.X16 is used for humidity, pressure and temperature oversampling, the typical measurement time is 98 milliseconds.

+#### maximumMeasurementTime()
+The maximum measurement time depends on the selected values for humidity, pressure and temperature oversampling. maximumMeasurementTime returns the maximum measurement time in milliseconds.

+If OVERSAMPLE.X1 (the default) is used for humidity, pressure and temperature oversampling, the maximum measurement time is 10 milliseconds.

+If OVERSAMPLE.X16 is used for humidity, pressure and temperature oversampling, the maximum measurement time is 113 milliseconds.

 #### close()
 Returns a Promise that will be resolved with no arguments once the underlying